 How to claim

-You won’t get your new State Pension automatically - you have to claim it.
+You will not get your new State Pension automatically - you have to claim it.
 You should get a letter no later than 2 months before you reach State Pension age, telling you what to do.

 There are 4 ways to claim: